YosysHQ-GmbH/blog_yosyshq/content/page/yug.md

 * [bluesky](https://bsky.app/profile/yosyshq.com),
 * [mastodon](https://fosstodon.org/@yosyshq) or

+## YUG 11 - Triple modular redundancy - 18:00 CEST Thursday 9th October

+In this YUG, Matt Young, an Australian Bachelor of Computer Science (Honours) student, will explain how they worked towards an automated [TMR EDA flow](https://blog.yosyshq.com/p/tamara-towards-a-triple-modular-redundancy-pass-for-yosys/), with their thesis "TaMaRa: Towards an Automated TMR EDA Flow for Yosys".
+This seminar will cover both the design and formal verification, of the algorithm and its application to Yosys; whilst addressing notable limitations and future improvements.

+Watch the recording here: https://youtu.be/ZiIUKr-2IAE

 ## YUG 10 - ASIC synthesis with Yosys - 18:00 CET Thursday 20th February

 Emil will present ASIC synthesis with Yosys, covering the following topics: